ceurws/ceur-make/README.md

 ceur-make
 =========

-A set of scripts to semi-automatically generate workshop proceedings for [CEUR-WS.org] [1], with special support for proceedings exported from [EasyChair] [2].
+A free set of scripts to semi-automatically generate open access workshop proceedings for [CEUR-WS.org] [1], with special support for proceedings exported from [EasyChair] [2].

 Features
 --------